garrandall/popular-music-data/tracks/sunshine-girl-the-parade.md

 And told me her story
 We lit a fire that wants to grow higher

-Sunshine girl won't you stay with me (sun shine girl won't you stay with me, ooh) Sunshine girl won't you stay with me (sun shine girl won't you stay with me, ooh) Sunshine girl won't you stay with me in the night
+Sunshine girl won't you stay with me (sun shine girl won't you stay with me, oh Sunshine girl won't you stay with me (sun shine girl won't you stay with me, oh Sunshine girl won't you stay with me in the night
 It's a good thing